HankB/game_of_life/C++/README.md

 ## Status

-* Initial CLI app is working with a hard coded starting point.
-This initial poattern is the homage to Conway produced by the [XKCD comic](https://xkcd.com/2293/).
+* Initial CLI app is working and work has b egun on supporting command line arguments.
+This default pattern is the homage to Conway produced by the [XKCD comic](https://xkcd.com/2293/).
 * `ctest` performs all tests including `valgrind`.
+Except

 ## TODO